marcelothomaz/micro-auth/README.md

-# Simple authentication microservice using Fatify and PassportJS
+# Simple authentication microservice using Fastify and PassportJS

 This microservice was created to be using in a dockerized environment